Trading Stress Away in 9 Steps

 Don't you feel lighter now?
 That weight lifted off your shoulders a bit.
 Now that you have completed this task, you successfully stretched your stress muscle in that thick skull of yours.
 If there are other things that are stressing you, repeat this same process.
 Before what was bothering you, you might have been too stubborn or fixed in your ways to make a change, and hopefully now you can see the light at the end of the tunnel and pivot for the better!

 If you found this exercise to be helpful, realize that most people you know are also stressing about something.
-Take a moment and copy and paste this lesson and send it to them.
+Take a moment and send it to them.
 Hopefully we can help more people reduce the level of stress they are putting on themselves!

 From Ben G